Scholarships & Awards

 School of Journalism Scholarships

 Each year, the William Allen White School of Journalism and Mass Communications awards about $600,000 dollars in scholarships to students enrolled in the KU J-School.
 All students admitted to the school are encouraged to apply.
 Students who receive KU renewable scholarships should note that the School of Journalism will likely be funding those scholarships during your junior and senior years.
 Students receiving renewable scholarships should still apply for journalism scholarships; additional funds may be available.
-The scholarship application period is from Oct.
+The scholarship application period for current students is from Oct.
 22 to Dec.
 15. Scholarship recipients will be notified in April, and the funds will be awarded for the following academic year.
 See a complete list of J-School scholarships and awards and the 2020 student recipients.

 Multicultural Scholars Program